edeliver/edeliver/strategies/README.md

 Your server is running Ubuntu, preferably 10.04 LTS.

 Ubuntu + upstart are by no means the holy grail, but they work very well.
-By leveraging foreman, deliver supports all foreman supervisors.
+By leveraging foreman, deliver supports all process supervisors that foreman supports.

 ### 1.2 Remote logins and privileges